elinor-oren/DL4SN-e-nose/Report.md

 ## Device Overview
 The E-Nose project is composed of the following primary components:

-1. Gas Sensor: This is the X sensor, capturing six types of gases to create a gaseous or odor fingerprint of each alcohol.
-The the variation (min, max, average, etc.) of the concentration of each gas is captured as well.
+1. Gas Sensor: This is a MOS sensor, capturing six types of gases with PPM quantities.
+This allowed me to create a gaseous or odor fingerprint of each alcohol with the composition and variation (min, max, average, etc.) of the concentration of each gas.

 - Carbon Monoxide (CO): Range is 1 – 1000 ppm
 - Nitrogen Dioxide (NO2): Range is 0.05 – 10 ppm